jazzband/django-newsletter/README.rst

 * Remove links from one object to another in admin.
 This is confusing.
 * Finish front end for article ordering from admin.
 * Write tests for: template syntax checking, ordering of articles in a message.
+* Change the unsubscribe field in Subscription into a pseudo-field.